Breaking Cells: Understanding the School-to-Prison Pipeline

 Photo Credit: closeup.org

-This keynote by Dr. Bryant Best (Morgan State University) and panel discussion will explore the school-to-prison pipeline as a public health, educational, and racial justice crisis.
+This keynote, led by Dr. Bryant Best (Morgan State University) and SOURCE community-based organizations (CBOs) as panelists, will explore the school-to-prison pipeline as a public health, educational, and racial justice crisis.
 Rooted in the lived realities of Baltimore youth, the session will examine how discipline practices, systemic racism, and structural disinvestment fuel cycles of incarceration and inequity.
 Panelists will also highlight community-centered interventions and opportunities for collaboration across health, education, and advocacy sectors.

 - Objectives: